- 8 hours (Approx.)

 Duration: 1 hour

-Stop At: Iglesia de Santa Maria Tonanzintla, San Andres Cholula, Central Mexico and Gulf Coast
+Stop At: Iglesia de Santa Maria Tonanzintla, Av.
+Reforma Norte S/N, San Andres Cholula 72828 Mexico

 The church of Santa María Tonantzintla was declared a historical monument on November 11, 1933; It has four constructive stages that go from s.
 XVII to XX.
 It has a simple façade that seems not to announce the profusion of elements that are inside, presenting sculptures of clear indigenous manufacture in three niches at the front, and four in the tower, representing the evangelists carrying the message of God to the four directions.